nsbgn/handalf/README.md

 ![The symbol portion of the Handalf keyboard layout.](handalf-symbols.svg)

-If you are currently using US Colemak or Workman or good old Qwerty/Azerty, then all alpha keys can stay in the same place.
+If you are currently using Colemak, Workman or good old Qwerty/Azerty, then all alpha keys can stay in the same place.
 The major addition is that the **Level-3** symbols on those keys (accessed through
 <kbd>AltGr</kbd>) have been crammed full with numbers and the other
 ASCII symbols for which you would normally have had contort your hands.